shsagir/play-area-sync/docs/collaboration.md

 * invite new Users for any role to the Company
 * leave the Company (if other owners are present)

+Each Company must have at least one Owner.

 #### Admin

 The Admin role can be modified by Owners.
 Accounts with this role within a Company can: